NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

-- NASCAR's All-Star Race will go green tonight at 8 p.m.
-ET on FS1.
+- NASCAR's All-Star Race will start at 8 p.m.
+ET (FS1) on Sunday, June 13 at Texas Motor Speedway.

 In recent years, NASCAR has made plenty of changes trying to spice up its All-Star event.
 From stages to special tires to new rule packages, the sanctioning body has thrown everything at the All-Star Race in order to up the excitement level.